 As a KOHO user, I want to take you through the process of everything this incredible card has to offer in this exclusive Canadian Budget Binder KOHO review.

-Below is my personal opinion of the product and by the end, you’ll either want to sign up for it or pass it by.
+Below is my opinion of the product; by the end, you’ll either want to sign up for it or pass it by.

 Personally, I think it’s a pretty cool card to check out for many reasons.

 Related: 20 Habits Of A Debt Free Family

 You may be surprised to find out who KOHO is and who came up with the idea for this cool app.

 Not exactly; let me explain.